seanchayes/featured-image-admin-thumb/README.txt

 2. If the column is not showing in your All Posts/Pages view this shows you where you can check to see that the "Thumb" column is selected to be displayed

 == Changelog ==

+= 1.2 =

+Add custom media uploader (css and js) support for all registered and active custom post types

 = 1.1 =